Skip to main content

 AspectHexarelinLiraglutide

 AdministrationSubcutaneous injection.
 Cycling is essential to maintain effectiveness.
-Often used in short bursts rather than continuous protocols.Subcutaneous injection once daily at any time, independent of meals.
+Often used in short bursts rather than continuous protocols.Subcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.

 Best For